How social inequality can affect your mental health

 Education

 Your education level can affect your mental health.
 Research shows that having a lower level of education increases your risk of experiencing mental health problems.
 There are a number of reasons for the link between education and mental health.
 For some people, education makes it easier to access good employment opportunities and achieve life goals.
-Lower levels of education can make it more difficult to find employment which can lead to poverty.
-Some people do not have equal access to high quality education because of where they live, family income, or other living circumstances.
+Lower levels of education can make it more difficult to find employment, which can lead to poverty.
+Some people do not have equal access to high quality education because of where they live, family income, or other adverse living circumstances.

 Where you live